 College Major of the Month: Teacher Education

 Do you know what your teachers do?
+Wondering what you can do with a teaching degree?
 In this month’s featured College Major of the Month, we’ll take a look at majoring in teacher education and discover what a teacher’s job really involves.

 A teacher’s job isn’t just time spent in the classroom lecturing or giving exams.
 Teachers spend time outside of the classroom planning lessons to teach (including the hands-on activities you do in class), answering student and parent questions, attending faculty and training meetings, grading assignments and exams and more.

 What jobs exist for teacher education majors?

 As you know, teachers are employed in public school districts and at private schools worldwide, and they can teach students from kindergarten to 12th grade.
 Opportunities for teachers are expected to grow throughout the next decade or so, especially as many current teachers approach retirement age.
 Special education, math and science teachers are in particular high demand.

 How much do teachers make?